getporter/porter/docs/content/how-mixins-work.md

 ## Mixin API

-Porter provides a contract that mixins must fulfill to be included in the Porter ecosystem.
-This contract specifies how Porter will execute the mixins and how parameters will be passed to the mixin, as show above, but also specifies how the mixin is used to build the invocation image for the bundle.
+Porter provides a contract that mixins must fulfill in order to be included in the Porter ecosystem.
+This contract specifies how Porter will execute the mixins, as show above, but also specifies how the mixin is used to build the invocation image for the bundle.
 Additionally, the contract specifies how a mixin can specify the inputs it can accept and the outputs that it can provide.

 ### Build Time

 The previous example introduced how mixins are used when a bundle is executed.
 In the case of the `exec` mixin, the resulting bundle invocation image already has everything needed to execute the mixin.
 Other mixins may require additional runtime software.
-The `helm`, for example, requires the [Helm](https://helm.sh/) client at runtime.
+The `helm` mixin, for example, requires the [Helm](https://helm.sh/) client at runtime.
 Porter is responsible for building the invocation image for the bundle, so it needs to know what each mixin will need so that it can be included in the bundle.
 The mixin is responsible for providing any relevant lines to ensure that the generated invocation image Dockerfile has all required runtime components.

 In order to provide these lines, Porter expects that a mixin will provide a `build` command.
 This command should output any necessary Dockerfile commands to standard out.
 To see this in action, consider the `helm` mixin: